rbirkaur23/area-rectangle/README.md

 # area-rectangle
-Program to calculate area of rectangle
+C++ Program to calculate area of rectangle